Good Day!

 Method 3:

 Turn off and disable UAC then type “cmd” to run the command desired.
 Turn UAC back on when done with the task.
-DD a contextual menu feature to allow running elevated command prompt privileges on any folder location just by simply navigating to any folder of your choice, and right clicking the newly added option which can be downloaded here
+DD a contextual menu feature to allow running elevated command prompt privileges on any folder location just by simply navigating to any folder of your choice, and right clicking the newly added option which can be download from here

 Note that the procedures outlined will work for both Windows Vista and Windows 7.